Ecaterina Teodoroiu: Legacy

 Her wartime record was also a subject of Sergiu Nicolaescu's 1999 film Triunghiul morții, starring Ilinca Goia as Ecaterina Teodoroiu.

-Kathryn J. Atwood dedicated a chapter to Ecaterina Teodoriu in her work "Women Heroes of World War I: 16 Remarkable Resisters, Soldiers, Spies, and Medics".
+Kathryn J. Atwood dedicated a chapter to Ecaterina Teodoriu in her work Women Heroes of World War I: 16 Remarkable Resisters, Soldiers, Spies, and Medics.
+Artist Sierra Barnes created a comic, Ecaterina Teodoroiu, in 2021 for the non-profit Great War Group, which promotes education and commemoration surrounding the First World War.

-On 31 July 2019, the National Bank of Romania announced that in 2020 it would issue the 20 lei banknote, which will feature Ecaterina Teodoroiu.
+On 31 July 2019, the National Bank of Romania announced that in 2020 it would issue the 20 lei banknote, which would feature Ecaterina Teodoroiu.
 The issue of the 20 lei banknote was postponed to the autumn of 2021 due to the COVID-19 pandemic.
 In November 2021 the National Bank of Romania announced that the 20 lei banknote bearing Ecaterina Teodoroiu's portrait would be issued on 1 December 2021.
+It was the first Romanian banknote with legal tender to feature a female personality.